-- Council is concerned the rail corridor, if not managed appropriately provides a significant vegetation corridor that could cause issues for the ability to control and extinguish bushfires. - Council expects early involvement in the Biosecurity Management Plan, and that it will be completed to Council's satisfaction.
+- Council supports the Biodiversity Stewardship site process and expects offsets to be assigned in a preferential order, firstly within 20km, then 50km and thereafter 100km. - Council requests the State Government undertake a holistic assessment of the Inland Rail Project and its impact on local communities from the point of view of market distortion of biodiversity offsets, and on the ability of future proponents to secure suitable offset credits for development of projects much needed by the regional economy. - Council expects early involvement in the Biosecurity Management Plan and that it will be completed to Council's satisfaction.
 Public consultation, particularly with adjacent landholders, will be critical to ensure the likelihood of detrimental incidents are minimised.